mik-tf/tutor-k3s/README.md

    - Configure registry mirrors in your K3s setup

 4. **File Descriptor Limits**: Open edX images contain thousands of files.
 If you see errors like `too many open files` in your pod status, your system's file descriptor limits are too low.
 Solutions:
-   - The `prepare-k8s.sh` script now automatically checks and attempts to increase these limits
+   - The `prepare` target automatically checks and attempts to increase these limits
    - You can manually increase limits by adding to `/etc/security/limits.conf` or `/etc/security/limits.d/99-openedx-limits.conf`:
      ```
      * soft nofile 65535